leafflat/Attack-Shark-X3-Ultralight/README.md

 # Attack-Shark-X3-Ultralight

 32g ultra light with the internals or an Attack Shark X3.
 Side buttons still available.
 The scroll wheel bracket slots in from the bottom once the PCB has been mounted.
+It uses screws that come from the mouse itself.
+The PCB is held down with the same screws, and the 2 black screws for the side button PCBs are used for the side button.

 ![20250404_174410](https://github.com/user-attachments/assets/c7399d13-32bb-446a-af06-d3bd1a559ca9)